vsdip/vsdopen2021_bgr/README.md

 ## 2. BGR Introduction

 ### 2.1 BGR Principle
 The operation principle of BGR circuits is to sum a voltage with negative temprature coefficient with another one exhibiting opposite temperature dependancies.
-Generally semiconductor diode behave as CTAT i.e. Complement to absolute temp. which mean with increase in temp. the voltage across the diode will decrease.
+Generally semiconductor diode behave as CTAT i.e. Complement to absolute temp. which means with increase in temp. the voltage across the diode will decrease.
 So we need to find a PTAT circuit which can cancel out the CTAT nature i.e. with rise in temp. the voltage across that device will increase and thus we can get a constant voltage reference with respect to temp.
 <p align="center">
   <img width="500" height="300" src="/Images/BGR_Principle.png">
 </p>